Billi-Green/Ghost_ESP_B/docs/wiki/Dual-Communication.md

 ## Changing Pins

-Default pins are TX: GPIO 6, RX: GPIO 7.
+Default pins are TX: GPIO 6, RX: GPIO 7 on base ESP32 models they are 17 and 16.
 To change them:

 ```bash
 commsetpins 4 5